2 men get 40 years each for Malta reporter’s car-bomb murder

 A self-confessed middleman, taxi driver Melvin Theuma, was granted a presidential pardon in 2019 in exchange for testimony against Fenech and the other alleged plotters.
 Two men, Jamie Vella and Robert Agius, have been charged with supplying the bomb, but their trial has not yet begun.

-In the morning session before a lunch break, a deputy prosecutor, Philip Galea Farrugia, told the court that Theuma was asked by an unnamed person to find someone to kill Caruana Galizia.
+In the morning session before a lunch break, Deputy Attorney General Philip Galea Farrugia told the court that Theuma was asked by an unnamed person to find someone to kill Caruana Galizia.
 Theuma allegedly approached one of the Degiorgio brothers and a payment of 150,000 euros ($146,500) was negotiated, said Galea Farrugia.

 Galea Farrugia also said that a rifle was initially selected as the murder weapon, but that was later switched to a bomb.
 Prosecutors also said that a cell phone — one of three that George Degiorgio had with him on a cabin cruiser in Malta’s Grand Harbor — had triggered the explosion.